-Due to the population displacements and destruction of water and sanitation facilities, 5.6 million people urgently need access to safe water, especially those who fled to the swamps where they are vulnerable to disease outbreaks.
+Due to displacement and destruction of water and sanitation facilities, 5.6 million people urgently need access to safe water, especially those who fled into swampland where they are particularly vulnerable to disease outbreaks.
 The conflict has triggered a mass exodus to Uganda, Kenya, Ethiopia, and Sudan.
 The number of displaced South Sudanese, both internally and across borders, has risen to over 4 million.

-The EU prioritises support to emergency preparedness and response teams.
-They respond to new emergencies with food assistance, health screenings, vaccinations, access to water and sanitation, essential household items, education in emergencies, and shelter for populations in most need.
-Of the 1.76 million displaced people, almost 210 000 live around UN peacekeeping bases, in so-called protection of civilian sites.
-The EU supports humanitarian organisations in the provision of basic services, shelter, and protection.
+The EU prioritises support to emergency teams with the flexibility to act quickly and respond to new crises in different parts of the country.
+These teams provide people with shelter, food assistance, healthcare, water and sanitation, essential household items and education.
+Of the 1.9 million internally displaced people, 200 000 live around UN peacekeeping bases, in so-called protection of civilian sites.
+The EU supports agencies for the provision of basic services, shelter and protection in these camps.

-With more than 100 aid workers killed since the start of the conflict in 2013 and an increase in abductions of humanitarian workers, the EU has called on all parties to the conflict to grant free, safe and sustained access to all areas and eliminate bureaucratic impediments that delay aid and divert scarce resources.
+More than 100 aid workers have been killed since the start of the civil war in 2013 and there has been an increase in the number of abductions.
+The EU continues to call on all parties to the conflict to grant unhindered, safe and sustained access for humanitarians to all parts of the country and to eliminate impediments to aid.

-Almost 2.5 million South Sudanese have fled into neighbouring countries.
-The EU supports refugees with food assistance, shelter, health and nutrition care, psycho-social assistance, and education both in South Sudan and the countries of refuge.
-About half of all South Sudanese refugees are children below the age of 18.
-The EU also funds specific protection programmes for unaccompanied minors and for survivors of sexual and gender based violence.
+Almost 2.5 million South Sudanese have fled to neighbouring countries.
+The EU helps refugees with food assistance, shelter, health and nutrition care, psycho-social assistance and education.
+About half of all South Sudanese refugees are below the age of 18 and many are unaccompanied.
+The EU funds specific protection programmes for these minors and for survivors of sexual and gender based violence.